Bull Rock Lighthouse

-The Bull Rock Lighthouse, is an active aid to navigation located 4 km off Dursey Island, Ireland.
+The Bull Rock Lighthouse, is an active navigational aid located on Bull Rock, 4 km off Dursey Island, Ireland.

-Although requested, Calf Rock was chosen and an iron structure was erected and lit in 1866.
-In 1881 a violent storm broke the structure off just above the strengthened area (from 1870) so a temporary light was stationed on Dursey Island.
-By 1889 a lighthouse was approved and built on Bull Rock.

-Bull rock is unique in that a hole traverses all the way through the islet.
-Irish mythology claims the rock as "Tech Duinn", the "house of the dark one" or the "house of Donn", where the souls of the dead gather.
+Bull Rock is unique in that a hole passes all the way through it.
+Irish mythology claims the rock as Tech Duinn, the "house of Donn", where the souls of the dead gather.
 The hole became known as the "Entrance of the Underworld".
-The rock is uninhabited and can not be directly visited but only by boat tours around the rock.
+The rock is uninhabited and cannot be directly visited, but only by boat tours around the rock.

 History

 The lighthouse is the second one constructed in this location.
 The first was built in 1866 on nearby Calf Rock.
-That lighthouse was cast iron but was destroyed by winds and a rogue wave from an Atlantic storm.
+That lighthouse was cast iron, but was destroyed by winds and a rogue wave from an Atlantic storm.
 The second was built on Bull Rock in 1889.

 The first light house was built as a result of a request to establish a light on Bull Rock.
-However the commissioners chose Calf Rock.
+However, the commissioners chose Calf Rock.
 George Halpin designed the iron structure which was constructed by Henry Grissell of Regent's Canal Iron Works in London in 1861.
 The tower was completed in August 1864.
 The lantern and machinery were added and the light was turned on 30 June 1866.
 In 1870 additional strengthening was added to the structure.
 However on 27 November 1881 the lighthouse was destroyed when the tower snapped in a severe storm.
-The lighthouse keepers were not in the tower when it shattered but they were trapped on the Rock for two weeks before rescue was possible.
+The lighthouse keepers were not in the tower when it shattered, but they were trapped on the Rock for two weeks before rescue was possible.

 A temporary light from a ship was put into place at the west end of Dursey Island.
 It went into operation on 2 February 1882.
 After the destruction of the tower beyond the ability to be repaired the commissioners had to build the replacement on Bull Rock.